-Greek Water Mill: Greek engineer Philo of Byzantium revolutionized food production by refining the design of the water mill.
+Greek Water Mill.
+Greek engineer Philo of Byzantium revolutionized food production by refining the design of the water mill.
 Its primary use of grinding grain led to the increased production of edible staples including rice, cereal, pulses, and flour.
 This surplus of food helped sustain the Greek empire and remained unchanged for centuries.
-This brain strengthening game offers a simple mechanical design as refined as the Greeks’ True Genius.
-Difficulty 3 stars (1-4 scale).
+This brain training game offers a simple mechanical design as refined as the Greeks’ True Genius.

-Roman Keys: While the Babylonians and Egyptians were the first to create a lock and key mechanism, the Romans applied the innovative use of metal alloys to reduce the size and improve the security of locks.
+Roman Keys.
+While the Babylonians and Egyptians were the first to create a lock and key mechanism, the Romans applied the innovative use of metal alloys to reduce the size and improve the security of locks.
 Their durable design remained unchanged for more than 17 centuries and is still the model for the locks we use today!
 This puzzle challenges you to unlock two keys and crack the code of Rome’s True Genius.
-Difficulty 2 stars (1-4 scale).

-Aztec Passion Flower: The Aztecs pioneered homeopathic medicine by harvesting the healing power of herbs and spices.
+Aztec Passion Flower.
+The Aztecs pioneered homeopathic medicine by harvesting the healing power of herbs and spices.
 The discovery of the passion flower was a pivotal moment in this field as it proved to be a powerful pain reliever.
 Prized in Victorian times for the beauty of the flowers, this timeless ingredient is still used today to treat a wide range of ailments This puzzle offers a classic, stress releasing challenge that harnesses the passion of the Aztecs True Genius.
-Difficulty = 4 stars (1-4 scale).

-**Not for young children.
-There are small pieces.
+*Not for young children due to small pieces